hetsko/raspios-anvil/experimental_features.md

 ## Remote OS upgrade via NFS

+> NOTE: This works only with ethernet connection.
+Linux kernel does not support
+> network boot over WiFi.

 Be adventurous (from the comforts of your chair) and conduct reliable **over-the-air OS upgrades** assited by an NFS server, which can be hosted by a second Pi or any other linux machine in the same network.